Modern Scottish nationalism was born in the pages of the New Left Review, sometime in the mid-1960s.

 The question now is whether the national movement is capable of adapting again to the new challenges it faces: COVID, the climate crisis, the authoritarian populism of Boris Johnson and Dominic Cummings.

-It’s just possible we’ll find out in the next few months.
+We may well find out in the next few months.

 This article is a review of The Case for Scottish Independence: A History of Nationalist Political Thought in Modern Scotland by Ben Jackson.
 Read the original piece here.